 The other benefit of City Mall when you’re on a trip to Taipei and maybe don’t know how your schedule is going to pan out is that you can just head down there at any point that the mall is open and if

 The Mall itself is huge so try and enter at entrance Y16 (it’s marked on google maps).
-The stall will be to your right as you enter, look for the yellow blankets and a fluffy elephant!
+The stall will be to your right as you enter (it’s also stall 97 if you find a map).
+Look for the yellow blankets and a fluffy elephant!

 If you’d prefer to book an appointment so you know how things fit into your itinerary or you want to really learn about the practice and how it can help, then book with Olivia.

 Price wise for an hour-long session, City Mall is a little bit cheaper, at 1200 NTD compared to 1500 with Olivia – but, you get a private room with her rather than having other people walk past.

 If you feel happier having someone who you can talk to and, who will understand if you have any particular health concerns you need tackling, then you’ll also be better to see Olivia.